cmoleka/Boilerplate-Express-MongoDB-JWT-Api/README.md

-# Barebone-Express-MongoDB-JWT-Api
+# Boilerplat-Express-MongoDB-JWT-Api
-A barebone express api with JWT authentication and MongoDB
+A boilerplate express api with JWT authentication and MongoDB

 ## Installation